Lenard-Balescu correction to mean-field theory: Introduction

 with the notation $f=f(v)$, $f_*=f(v_*)$, $\nabla=\nabla_v$, and $\nabla_*=\nabla_{v_*}$, where the collision kernel is given by

 and the dispersion function is

+where henceforth the notation $\pm i0$ means that we take the limit $\alpha\downarrow0$ of the same quantity with $\pm i\alpha$.
 Note that this function $\e$ appears naturally when computing the resolvent of the Vlasov operator linearized around the equilibrium $f= f(v)$.
-In particular, the equilibrium is linearly stable as long as $\e$ does not vanish, which is referred to as the Penrose criterion~\cite{Penrose}.
-This is in particular the case for Maxwellian equilibria.
+In particular, the equilibrium is linearly stable as long as $\e$ does not vanish, which is referred to as the Penrose criterion~\cite{Penrose}; this is in particular the case for Maxwellian equilibria.
+In dimension $d=1$, the Lenard-Balescu operator vanishes identically: the system then undergoes a kinetic blocking and is expected to evolve only on the longer timescale $t\sim N^2$ under the effect of $3$-particle correlations, cf.~\cite{FBOC-19,FCP-20}.

-The Lenard-Balescu equation (\ref{eq:LB}) was formally derived in the early 60s independently by Guernsey~\cite{Guernsey-60,Guernsey-62}, Lenard~\cite{Lenard-60}, and Balescu~\cite{Balescu-60,BT-61}.
+The Lenard--Balescu equation (\ref{eq:LB}) was formally derived in the early 60s independently by Guernsey~\cite{Guernsey-60,Guernsey-62}, Lenard~\cite{Lenard-60}, and Balescu~\cite{Balescu-60,BT-61}.
 The former two derivations rely on the earlier work by Bogolyubov~\cite{Bogolyubov-46} and proceed by truncating the so-called BBGKY hierarchy of equations for correlation functions and computing the Markovian limit.
 This derivation, as presented e.g.~in~\cite[Appendix~A]{Nicholson}, is our main inspiration in the sequel.
 Balescu's derivation builds instead on Prigogine's theory of irreversibility~\cite{Prigogine-61,Balescu-63} by means of a diagrammatic approach.
 Another derivation was later proposed by Klimontovich~\cite{Klimontovich-67} (see also~\cite[Section~51]{LL-vol10}) based on fluctuations of the empirical measure associated with the particle dynamics~\eqref{eq:part-dyn}.